-I am pleased to present to you the Needham High School Program of Studies for the 2021-2022 academic year.
-You will see that it is a clear reflection of our Core Value that Needham High School is a Caring Community Striving for Personal Growth and Academic Excellence.
+The Needham High School Program of Studies is a reflection of our Core Value that Needham High School is a Caring Community Striving for Personal Growth and Academic Excellence.
 The Program of Studies provides essential information including course offerings, descriptions, and diploma requirements for all Needham High students.
-The booklet is designed to guide the course selection process and should be consulted whenever academic information is needed.
-The program is reviewed each year in late fall.
-The high school administration forwards recommendations for changes to the Needham School Committee, which has the final approval for the Program of Studies.
+The program is designed to guide the course selection process and should be consulted whenever academic information is needed.